 She’s met the German ambassador to South Africa, and she’s told him that she can’t live in hate; she says she can forgive, but she will never forget.

 The Johannesburg Holocaust and Genocide Centre can be found at 1 Duncombe Road in Forest Town (opposite The Westcliff).
-It’s open Mon to Fri from 9am to 4:30pm; Sun 9am to 3pm.
+It’s open Mon to Fri from 9am to 4:30pm; Sun and public holidays 9am to 3pm.
 Entrance is free but donations are welcome.
-For more info go here.
-The centre’s permanent exhibition has been officially open for nearly a month; read Robyn Sassen’s excellent review about it here.
+For more info go here and to read about the permanent exhibition go here.

-Thank you Veronica for allowing me to interview you and sharing your trauma with me; thank you Tali for accommodating me in your busy schedule with multiple chats in your office, a million emails, and long delays with writing this.
+*Veronica Philips passed away on 24 February 2021.
+Thank you Veronica for allowing me to interview you in 2018 and sharing your trauma with me; thank you Tali for accommodating me in your busy schedule with multiple chats in your office, a million emails, and long delays with writing this.
 Some information was gleaned from The Secret Survivor (2018), a film about Veronica’s life directed by Johnathan Andrews.

 In memory of Neil Bosman, who graciously filmed Veronica for me while I spoke to her.
 I’m sorry you never got to read this, but I hope you’re riding that motorbike of yours and still doing roadtrips in the afterlife.